jacobdensford/jacobdensford.com/generic-fantasy/index.md

 staff (1 harm)|5
 warhammer (2 harm)|30

 Armor grants armor points (or AP).
-Instead of taking harm to your BOD HP, you may choose to take it to your AP.
+Instead of taking harm to your BOD, you may choose to take it to your AP.
 Once out of AP, the armor is broken and must be repaired before granting this benefit again.

 Armor|Cost
 :--|:--